edwindelbosque/picasso-fe/README.md

 ## Learnings

+Learning goals were for the most part for our backend [here](https://github.com/matthewdshepherd/picasso-be)
 - Server-side testing
 - Further understanding of complete CRUD endpoints
 - Connecting BE & FE repositories using CORS